Creative Testing and Why the Control is So Hard to Beat

 High-performance creative is a rare thing for social advertising.
 In our experience, after spending over $3 billion dollars driving UA across Facebook and Google, usually only one out of twenty ads can beat the “best performing control” (the top ad).
-If a piece of creative does not outperform the best video, you lose money running it.
+In creative testing, if a piece of creative does not outperform the best video, you lose money running it.
 Losers are killed quickly, and winners are scaled to the moon.

 The reality is a vast majority of ads fail.
 The chart below shows the results of over 17,100 different ads.
 Spend is distributed based on ad performance.
 As you can see, out of those 17,000 ads, only a handful drove a majority of the spend.